 Can a forest fire also be a benefit?
 How about a crippling disease?
 A financial disaster?
 There are so many examples of things that we might normally think are bad, where it turned out to be the best thing for a wide variety of reasons.
 Think of some of the famous people who have had devastating losses and come back even stronger and more focused, and even more successful.
 Or, people who have come back from a crippling accident or disease where they refused to blame circumstance and events and instead counted it as a blessing.

 It seems to me that as we blame, we hold ourselves away from the potential of joy and happiness–even as we may think by finding fault not on our court that we indemnify ourselves from harm.
 As I have seen it around me and in my own life, that blame game is a self-inflicted wound and does more damage to me than anyone else.
 As Nelson Mandela stated (although he used the word resentment, which is virtually the same idea as blame. . .): “Resentment is like drinking poison and then hoping it will kill your enemies."
 So, blame is like trying to make yourself look faultless, and in so doing create personal harm, through resentment and anger.

-The best answer I have found is to forget all about blame and when I find myself playing one of those old tapes from memory, turn to focusing on good thoughts, things of beauty, excellence and such, in appreciation of them for the purpose of getting back into alignment with love.
-It is in purposely and actively practicing this that I find ever more to appreciate and find ever more beauty and excellence.
+The best answer I have found is to forget all about blame and when I find myself playing one of those old tapes from memory, turn to focus on good thoughts, things of beauty, excellence, and such, in appreciation of them for the purpose of getting back into alignment with love.
+It is in purposely and actively practicing this that I find even more to appreciate and find ever more beauty and excellence.
 Therein is a fountain of joy that one would not know existed otherwise.

 Spread Some Joy Today–The best way to spread joy is to be experiencing it!